Life on Charleston’s Sea Islands

 - Brooklyn-style pizza at Luciano’s Pizzeria on Seabrook Island

-No matter where you live on Kiawah Island or Seabrook Island, you will always enjoy easy beach access, plenty of outdoor recreation, and endless natural scenery.
-Seabrook Island is home to 38 managed residential communities, and Kiawah Island is home to Vanderhorst Plantation, East Beach Village, and West Beach Village.
-A few neighborhoods that you will find are:
+No matter where you live on Kiawah Island or Seabrook Island, you will always enjoy easy beach access; plenty of outdoor recreation; and ample opportunities to enjoy the natural scenery.
+Seabrook Island offers 38 managed residential communities and private homes.
+Kiawah Island is home to Vanderhorst Plantation, East Beach Village, and West Beach Village.
+A few neighborhoods that you will find on the sea islands are:

 - North Beach Village on Seabrook Island.
-Enjoy serene sea marsh views, an easy walk to the beach, and proximity to many island amenities.
+Experience serene sea marsh or ocean views with an easy walk to the beach, and proximity to many island amenities.

 - Vanderhorst Plantation on Kiawah Island.
 If exclusivity is more your style, you will love the historic charm and privacy of this private residential area.

 - East Beach Village on Kiawah Island.
-This delightful sea island community is only steps away from endless kid-friendly and family-friendly activities!
+This delightful sea island community is only steps away from ample kid-friendly and family-friendly activities!

 - Explore more Seabrook Island communities and Kiawah Island neighborhoods.